danReynolds/Personal-Site/work.md

 ## Boltmade
 2013 - 2015

-> Web developer developing Ruby on Rails applications for clients in the education, travel and telecommunications industries.
+> Web developer building Ruby on Rails applications for clients in the education, travel and telecommunications industries.